What Should be in a Sick Kit?

 Just like last year, I will use these to pretend the sickness won’t spread to every single one of us.
 Maybe one of these days it will work!

-Being sick recently made me realize that freezer meals would have helped.
+Being sick recently made me realize that simple freezer meals would have helped.

 So, I’ll be stocking the freezer for December and January.
 Not only will it be handy during the busy holiday season, but it will save me if and when it happens again.